Djamil17/openhpc-test-cluster/README.md

 To start the SMS, run:

     vagrant up

+You will get an error in Virtual Box 6.1.34 and with Vagrant version 2.2.17 that ends in " /sbin/mount.vboxsf: mounting failed with the error: No such device".
+To fix:

+    vagrant ssh ${sms_name}

+    sudo yum -y update kernel kernel-headers

+    exit

+On host machine:

+    vagrant halt

+    vagrant up

 Provisioning the first time will take approximately ten minutes.
 Once the SMS is running, you can SSH into it: